wxie2017/wxie2017.github.io/pages/speech/introduction_to_free_software.md

 you run the software.
 - Freedom 1: you are free to study how the software works and make changes as you wish.
 This means you must have access to the source code to study the software.
 How many software do you have source code?
 - Freedom 2: you are free to distribute the original software.
-Sharing knowledge makes human kind survive.
+Sharing knowledge makes human kind survive and thrive.
 Sharing software is sharing knowledge.
 It is ethical to share software.
 - Freedom 3: you are free to distribute you modified version of software as you have done with freedom 1.
 If you understand Freedom 2, you would understan Freedom 3 - it makes software evolve and better.

 In brief, Free software means user can run, copy, distribute, study, change and improve the software.

-Dear friends, next time before you run a program, please ask yourself:
+Dear friends, next time before you run a program, please ask yourselves:
 - Is the software a free software?
 Does it give me the 4 essential freedoms?
 This is the most important thing to ask.